alexk99/the_router/conf_options.md

 for detailed description of them.

 Before running TheRouter you must check the following options and use your own values depending on the hardware you use:

  * -c

 Set the hexadecimal bitmask of the cores to run on.

  * --lcores

- !
-Note: the_router.a0.01.tar.gz version has supported only a 4 cores cpu.
-You must use at least a 4 cores cpu and then configure
- TheRouter to use 4 lcores using --lcores='0@0,1@1,2@2,3@3' parameter

 Map lcore set to physical cpu set

  * -n

 Set the number of memory channels to use.

  * -w

 Add a PCI device in white list.

 Example of the startup script cmd options: